cds 1.4.0

 Returns list's item count.

-The value returned depends on opt::item_counter option.
+The value returned depends on item counter provided by Traits.
 For atomicity::empty_item_counter, this function always returns 0.

-Warning: even if you use real item counter and it returns 0, this fact is not mean that the list is empty.
-To check list emptyness use empty() method.
+Even if you use real item counter and it returns 0, this fact does not mean that the list is empty.
+To check list emptiness use empty() method.

-template<class GC, typename T, class Traits = michael_list::type_traits>
+template<class GC, typename T, class Traits = michael_list::traits>

 bool cds::intrusive::MichaelList< GC, T, Traits >::unlink ( value_type val)